Arcane Trickster 5e Guide

 CHA: Rogues can be a good character for CHA skill checks if needed by your party.

 If you’re using the Player’s Handbook to create your Arcane Trickster, consider the following options:

 Elf: A +2 to DEX, Darkvision, and proficiency in the Perception skill.
 Everything here is great for Arcane Tricksters

-Gnome: Darkvision and a +2 bonus to INT is great for Arcane Tricksters.
+Gnome: Darkvision, +2 bonus to INT, and resistance against magic is great for Arcane Tricksters.